leonardo-astete/ride-the-bus/README.md

-# 🃏  Ride the bus - CardGuess – My First Game in GameMaker
+# 🃏  Ride the bus – My First Game in GameMaker

 This is my very first game project, which I'm creating using **GameMaker**, as a way to learn and practice game development step by step.